miholeus/symphonia/README.md

   * Use GitHub: simply download the zip on the right of the readme
   * Use Git: `git clone git@github.com:miholeus/soulex.git`
 2. From a command line open in the folder, run `composer install`.
-3. Enter your database details into `application/configs/application.ini`.
+3. Enter your config into `app/config/parameters.yml`.

-## Setting Up Caching

-- mkdir cache

-## Setting Up Logging

-- mkdir logs

-## Setting Up Themes

-CMS ships with 1 customized theme.
-You can set your own scheme in public/skins/frontend/skin.xml file.
+4. Run migrations with `php app/console doctrine:migrations:migrate` command.